camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 #### Configuration

-For this section, you must fill out the following field:

-1. **Organization URI**: This is your dynamics 365 URL.
+For this section, you must fill out the **Organization URI**.
+This is your dynamics 365 URL.
 [Visit the docs](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/discovery-service) or [learn about environments](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview#environment-details) to see how to find it.

 #### Input

 For this section, you must fill out the following fields:

 1. **Workflow ID (Flow ID)**: The ID of the Power Automate desktop flow.
 2. **Connection name**: Connection to be used with the desktop flow script.
 You can specify it as connection name or as Connection Reference Logical Name.
-In the latter case you have to set the connectionType accordingly.
-[See how to get the connection name](#how-to-get-the-connection-name)
+In the latter case, you have to set the **connectionType** accordingly.
+[See how to get the connection name](#how-to-get-the-connection-name).
 3. **Connection type**: Identifies which type of connection is used in the connection name parameter.
 Connection type (default), or a connection reference type.
 4. **Run mode**: Choose between attended or unattended.
 5. **Run priority**: Choose an option (normal, high) or add your own.
-6. _(Optional)_ **Inputs**: The desktop flow script input parameters (json serialized string).
+6. _(Optional)_ **Inputs**: The desktop flow script input parameters (JSON serialized string).
 7. _(Optional)_ **Callback URL**: URL that will be called once the desktop flow script is complete.
-[See how to use the Webhook connector](#using-webhook-connector-as-callback-endpoint) as a callback endpoint.
+[See how to use the Webhook Connector](#using-webhook-connector-as-callback-endpoint) as a callback endpoint.

 ### Get the status of a flow run